-Rep. Peter Welch (D-Vt.) issued the following statement on the Trump administration’s strike on Syria:
+Rep. Peter Welch (D-Vt.) issued the following statement in response to President Trump’s prescription drug plan:

 In The News